conestack/plumber/README.rst

 in combination with an instance based plumbing system and could be implemented as part of it alongside the current class based system.

-Implicit subclass generation
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Currently the whole plumbing system is implemented within one class that is based on the base classes defined in the class declaration.
-During class creation the plumber determines all functions involved in the plumbing, generates pipelines of methods and plumbs them together.

-An alternative approach would be to take one plumbing elements after another and create a subclass chain.
-However, I currently don't know how this could be achieved, believe that it is not possible and think that the current approach is better.

 Dynamic Plumbing
 ^^^^^^^^^^^^^^^^
 The plumber could replace the ``__plumbing__`` attribute with a property of the